-1. Student’s hair shall be neatly cut, clean, and/or combed so as to be kept out of the eyes.
-Odd colored hair dyes and hairstyles or cuts, which are distracting to others, shall not be permitted.
+- Student’s hair shall be neatly cut, clean, and/or combed so as to be kept out of the eyes.
+Odd-colored hair dyes and hairstyles or cuts that are distracting to others, shall not be permitted.

-3. Shirts of underwear type, see-through clothing, muscle shirts, halters and spandex clothing may not be worn.
-Shoulders, back, chest and midriff must be covered and no underwear may be visible.
+- Shirts of underwear type, see-through clothing, muscle shirts, halters, and spandex clothing may not be worn.
+Shoulders, back, chest, and midriff must be covered and no underwear may be visible.

-4. Shorts and skirts should be no shorter than fingertip length when the arm is at the side.
-Biker (spandex), boxer, and wind shorts are not allowed.
+- Shorts and skirts should be no shorter than fingertip length when the arm is at the side.
+Biker (spandex), boxers, and wind shorts are not allowed.

-5. Clothing or possessions which promote/display inappropriate messages shall not be permitted.
-Apparel should not display risque’ prints or symbols, gang graffiti or monikers, lewd, vulgar, obscene or suggestive language/design.
-Advertisements or symbols that promote or depict drugs, alcohol, tobacco products, violence or Satanism are prohibited on all apparel, jewelry and accessories.
+- Clothing or possessions that promote/display inappropriate messages shall not be permitted.
+Apparel should not display risque prints or symbols, gang graffiti or monikers, lewd, vulgar, obscene, or suggestive language/design.
+Advertisements or symbols that promote or depict drugs, alcohol, tobacco products, violence, or Satanism are prohibited on all apparel, jewelry, and accessories.
 No chains, handcuffs or any other accessories that suggest weaponry will be allowed.

-6. Any clothing which is identified by the administration as gang-related or a safety concern will not be permitted.
+- Any clothing that is identified by the administration as gang-related or a safety concern will not be permitted.

 At Prairie Vista MS, the following applies:

-No bracelets, tshirts or lanyards which present the "Boobies", "Save a Breast" or similar slogan as determined by the administration will be permitted, whether worn backwards or right side up.
+No bracelets, t-shirts, or lanyards which present the "Boobies," "Save a Breast," or similar slogans as determined by the administration will be permitted, whether worn backward or right side up.